endel/colyseus-remote-room-timeout/README.md

 # reproducing [colyseus#174](https://github.com/gamestdio/colyseus/issues/174)

-To run this locally, make sure you have `redis-server` running locally.
+To run this locally, make sure you have `redis-server` running.

 ```
 npm install